-5) Step 5: calculate factor F=1-Naiff/Nail representing the share of similar projects (penetration rate of the measure/technology) in the applicable geographic area.
+5) Calculate factor $F = 1 - N{diff} / N{all}$ representing the share of similar projects without essential distinction in the applicable geographic area.

-The proposed project activity is a "common practice" if the factor F is greater than 20% and $N{all-}$ Nairf is greater than 3.18
+The proposed project activity is considered a common practice where factor F is greater than 20% and $N{all} - N{diff}$ is greater than 3.17 Methodologies may establish a different threshold specific to the project activity.

-5.5.3 Step 4c: Common practice analysis for measure(s) that are not listed in Step 4a
+5.5.3 Step 4c: Common Practice Analysis for Measures Not Listed in Step 4a

 Provide an analysis of the extent to which similar activities to the proposed project activity have been implemented previously or are currently underway in the applicable geographic area.
-Similar activities are those with comparable technologies or practices, scales and regulatory environment.
-Exclude activities that are under validation or registered in a GHG program.
+Similar activities are those with comparable technologies or practices, scales, and regulatory environments.
+Exclude activities that are under validation or registered under the VCS Program.
+Activities under other GHG programs may optionally be excluded.
+Note the number N{all} of the remaining similar activities.
 Provide documented and verifiable evidence to support the analysis and, where relevant, quantitative information.

-If similar activities to the proposed project activity are identified, compare the project activity to these other activities.
+Where similar activities to the proposed project activity are identified, compare the project activity to these other activities.
 Identify and explain any essential distinctions between the proposed project and similar activities.
-Such essential distinctions may include significant changes in circumstances, such as new barriers or the end of promotional policies, that affect the implementation of the proposed project compared to other similar activities.
-The distinction must be fundamental and verifiable.
+Such essential distinctions may include significant changes in circumstances, such as new barriers that have emerged or the end of promotional policies, that affect implementation of the proposed project activity compared to other similar activities.
+The distinction must be essential and verifiable.